September 9, 2010

 In the past, dog keeping was discouraged by the Chinese government as a feature of a decadent bourgeois lifestyle, with no legitimacy in socialist China.
 Watchdogs in rural areas were subjected to government-orchestrated culls.
 Street dogs were a rare sight in cities.

 Unfortunately, they are now common.
 Abandoned by their former families, they take every scrap of food as if it were their last meal, falling victim to disease, random kicks by heavy boots, oral abuse, city officials bent on eradicating them, and dog meat traders seeking profit.

 Too easily discarded

 As China's economy has improved, pet keeping has returned to the country, with an estimated 130 million dogs living in China today.
 Not every owner is an ardent animal lover, however; some are merely chasing fashion.
 A lack of knowledge about animal behavior and proper care, along with limited accessibility to and affordability of veterinary treatment, has led some to desert their companions when they tire of them.

 With urbanization, people have also moved to high-rise apartments, leaving their pets behind.
 "The Scar of the City" (2010, Xinhua Press), written by Xi Ying, a Chinese animal advocate, depicts in graphic photos the plight of dogs left behind in older residential areas when their families moved to new homes.

 Chinese animal protection NGOs have taken note of the nation’s street dog issue, and shelters have emerged across the country.
 For example:

-- In Chengdu, the Home of Love has taken in more than 1,000 stray and abused dogs.
+- In Chengdu, the Home of Love has taken in more than 2,000 dogs and 600 cats rescued from abuse and abandonment.
 The staff work hard to get the dogs ready for adoption.